Subscribe to our newsletter

 What is a molar pregnancy?

-Symptoms of mole pregnancy
+Symptoms of molar pregnancy

-There are two main symptoms:
+There are two main symptoms of a molar pregnancy.

-In the case of a rapid or spontaneous miscarriage, this can also be a sign of a molar pregnancy.
-It is the analysis of the miscarriage that will make it possible to determine whether it is the result of a hydatidiform mole or not.
+A rapid or spontaneous miscarriage, although rare, can also be a sign of a molar pregnancy.
+It is the analysis of the miscarriage that will determine whether it is a hydatidiform mole.
 A miscarriage is not necessarily the result of a hydatidiform mole.

 What are the risk factors?

-Can you get pregnant after a molar pregnancy?
+Is it possible to become pregnant after a molar pregnancy?